MIDS-scaling-up/v2/week11/labs/README.md

  - Agent: `The Original DeepRacer`
  - Pick a reward function (based on what you learned in the "basics" walkthrough)
  - Use the default Hyperparameters
- - Use the default stop condition of 60 minutes
+ - Change the stop condition to 45 minutes

 ## Start your training